US Dollar Collapse Predictions: The Dollar is on its way out

 US Dollar Collapse Predictions: Russian Sanctions & its implications

-Russia’s invasion of Ukraine in February 2022 resulted in the Western nations (including the USA and Europe) employing some of the toughest sanctions to date, some of which were previously only employed against pariah nations like North Korea, Venezuela, and Iran etc. Russia was removed from the SWIFT banking system (a messaging system that is used for faster and quicker cross border trade/payments between trade partners).
+Russia’s invasion of Ukraine in February 2022 resulted in the Western nations (including the USA and Europe) employing some of the toughest sanctions to date, some of which were previously only employed against pariah nations like North Korea, Venezuela, Iran, etc. Russia was removed from the SWIFT banking system (a messaging system that is used for faster and quicker cross-border trade/payments between trade partners).

 US Dollar Collapse Predictions 2022: Dollar Index Performance

 While there is limited causality, Across 5 Presidential Terms each of Republicans and Democrats, The Dollar Index fell lower in 7 Terms

 - Bush Jr (R, 2 Terms)